Keystroke logging: Automatic form filler programs

 Automatic form-filling programs may prevent keylogging by removing the requirement for a user to type personal details and passwords using the keyboard.
 Form fillers are primarily designed for Web browsers to fill in checkout pages and log users into their accounts.
 Once the user's account and credit card information has been entered into the program, it will be automatically entered into forms without ever using the keyboard or clipboard, thereby reducing the possibility that private data is being recorded.
 However, someone with physical access to the machine may still be able to install software that can intercept this information elsewhere in the operating system or while in transit on the network.
 (Transport Layer Security (TLS) reduces the risk that data in transit may be intercepted by network sniffers and proxy tools.)

 One-time passwords (OTP)

 Using one-time passwords may prevent unauthorized access to an account which has had its login details exposed to an attacker via a keylogger, as each password is invalidated as soon as it is used.
 This solution may be useful for someone using a public computer.
 However, an attacker who has remote control over such a computer can simply wait for the victim to enter their credentials before performing unauthorized transactions on their behalf while their session is active.

+Another common way to protect access codes from being stolen by keystroke loggers is by asking users to provide a few randomly selected characters from their authentication code.
+For example, they might be asked to enter the 2nd, 5th, and 8th characters.
+Even if someone is watching the user or using a keystroke logger, they would only get a few characters from the code without knowing their positions.